-Military Power: Hezbollah remains a de facto security force in southern Lebanon, and its military presence is felt throughout the country, with a force of around 300,000 fighters.
+Military Power: Hezbollah remains a de facto security force in southern Lebanon, and its military presence is felt throughout the country.
 The military successes Nasrallah had in the late nineties are seen as the main factor for Israel’s withdrawal from southern Lebanon in 2000, and the repulsion of Israeli forces in July 2006 earned Nasrallah many more supporters.
-Hezbollah fighters have been key in strengthening the Syrian regime during the Syrian civil war, and their presence there has pushed out DA’ISH but draws reactions from Israel.
+Hezbollah fighters have been key in strengthening the Syrian regime during the Syrian civil war, and their presence there has pushed out da’ish but draws reactions from Israel.
+Hezbollah has continued to develop its arsenal, and as well as developing accuracy, latest estimates include at least 100,000 rockets and missiles.

 Social Services: Hezbollah has also won significant grassroots support by cultivating a social welfare system that provides schools, clinics and housing in the predominantly Shia parts of Lebanon.
 These welfare activities are run with efficiency and rival those carried out by the state, giving the organisation even broader appeal.
 It also runs Al Manar—an influential television station.